Bash at the Beach (1996): Hostile Takeover Match

+Reception and aftermath

-After the event, Scott Hall, Kevin Nash and Hulk Hogan (renamed Hollywood Hogan), now known as the New World Order (nWo), continued their attempt at taking over WCW.
-On the July 15, 1996 edition of WCW Monday Nitro, the nWo attacked Lex Luger and Big Bubba after their match.
-On the July 29, 1996 episode of WCW Monday Nitro, The Outsiders attacked Arn Anderson, the American Males (Marcus Bagwell and Scotty Riggs), and Rey Misterio, Jr., whom Nash threw into a dressing room trailer, before driving off in a limousine.
-At Hog Wild, the following pay-per-view event, Hogan defeated The Giant to win the WCW World Heavyweight Championship.
-Afterwards, they spray painted the letters "NWO" onto the title belt, rechristening it as the official championship title of the nWo.
+Following the event, Scott Hall, Kevin Nash, and Hulk Hogan—now calling himself Hollywood Hogan—formed the New World Order (nWo) and continued their campaign to take over WCW.
+On the July 15, 1996, episode of WCW Monday Nitro, the group attacked Lex Luger and Big Bubba after their match.
+Two weeks later, on July 29, The Outsiders assaulted Arn Anderson, the American Males (Marcus Bagwell and Scotty Riggs), and Rey Misterio, Jr., with Nash throwing Misterio into a dressing room trailer before the group fled in a limousine.

+At Hog Wild, the following pay-per-view, Hogan defeated The Giant to win the WCW World Heavyweight Championship.
+Afterwards, the nWo spray-painted “NWO” on the belt, declaring it the faction’s official championship.

-The nWo became a major part of the history of WCW as well as professional wrestling.
-The style and nature of mainstream American professional wrestling changed as a result, with storylines becoming more realistic and adult-oriented.
-While the original nWo ended in 1998, the nWo continued in WCW until 2000 through several different incarnations.
-The nWo angle aided WCW in their competition against rival company, the World Wrestling Federation (WWF), with Nitro gaining a higher rating than Monday Night Raw, the WWF's premiere television show, for 83 consecutive weeks.
+The nWo became a defining element of WCW and professional wrestling at large, ushering in a shift toward more realistic, adult-oriented storylines.
+While the original incarnation ended in 1998, the nWo persisted in WCW until 2000 through multiple versions.
+The angle was central to WCW’s dominance over the World Wrestling Federation (WWF), with Nitro surpassing Monday Night Raw in television ratings for 83 consecutive weeks.

-In the original broadcast of the pay-per-view, color commentator Bobby Heenan exclaimed "whose side is he on?!" as Hogan entered the arena.
-This comment was edited out on the Hulk Hogan anthology DVD, but has since been left in unedited in other broadcasts, such as on WWE Classics On Demand and on the WWE Network.
+During the original pay-per-view broadcast, Bobby "The Brain" Heenan famously asked, “Whose side is he on?!” as Hogan approached the ring.
+This line was removed from the Hulk Hogan anthology DVD but has been retained in later versions, including on WWE Classics On Demand and the WWE Network.